aery32/lufa-extension/README.md

 # LUFA ported to Aery32 Framework

-This port integrates LUFA to Aery32 Framework so you can start using USB straight away, for example, as a virtual com port, which is implemented in the example `main.cpp`.
+This extension integrates LUFA to Aery32 Framework so you can start using USB straight away, for example, as a virtual com port, which is implemented in the example `main.cpp`.
 The example prints a hello message to virtual com port (CDC demo).